Paubox/paubox-csharp/readme.md

 ### Allowing non-TLS message delivery
 If you want to send non-PHI mail that does not need to be HIPAA-compliant, you can allow the message delivery to take place even if a TLS connection is unavailable.
-This means a message will not be converted into a secure portal message when a unencrypted connection is encountered.
+This means a message will not be converted into a Secure Notification message when a unencrypted connection is encountered.
 For this, just set message.AllowNonTLS to true, as shown below: